pgalatis/pgalatis.github.io/_posts/2016-10-29-technical-photography.markdown

 date:   2016-10-29 14:30:00 +0000
 ---

-I have recently been looking at ways to publish a Technical Photography Guide I had written for the programme I am working at.
+I have recently been looking into ways of publishing a Technical Photography Guide I had written for the programme I am working at.
 This guide has to be published under a CC License and be available online.
 Thankfully, after quite a bit of research, I came across a number of amazing online projects such as [Gitbook](https://www.gitbook.com/) and [Penflip](http://www.penflip.com) that allow an author to write content in Markdown and publish it in diferent formats (epub, pdf etc.).